-- One-click Installer: Easily build your own Python installer including all dependencies-your end users don't need to know anything about Python. - Embedded code: Store your Python source code directly in Excel for easy deployment. - xlwings Reports: A template-based reporting mechanism, allowing business users to change the layout of the report without having to touch the Python code. - Markdown Formatting: Support for Markdown formatting of text in cells and shapes like e.g., text boxes. - Permissioning of Code Execution: Control which users can run which Python modules via xlwings. - Table.update(): An easy way to keep an Excel table in sync with a pandas DataFrame xlwings Reports xlwings Reports is a solution for template-based Excel and PDF reporting.
-Put differently, xlwings Reports turns Excel into a desktop publishing software.
-It allows business users without Python knowledge to create and maintain Excel templates without having to rely on a Python developer for every change: xlwings Reports separates the Python code (data acquisition/manipulation) from the Excel template (layout/formatting).
+- One-click Installer: Easily build your own Python installer including all dependencies-your end users don't need to know anything about Python. - Embedded code: Store your Python source code directly in Excel for easy deployment. - xlwings Reports: A template-based reporting mechanism, allowing business users to change the layout of the report without having to touch the Python code. - Markdown Formatting: Support for Markdown formatting of text in cells and shapes like e.g., text boxes. - Permissioning of Code Execution: Control which users can run which Python modules via xlwings. - Table.update(): An easy way to keep an Excel table in sync with a pandas DataFrame xlwings Reports xlwings Reports is a solution for template-based Excel and PDF reporting, making the generation of pixelperfect factsheets really simple. xlwings Reports allows business users without Python knowledge to create and maintain Excel templates without having to rely on a Python developer after the initial setup has been done: xlwings Reports separates the Python code (pre- and post-processing) from the Excel template (layout/formatting).